 In some tests (typically in performance or stability tests), another instance of KMS is used to generate what we call fake clients, which are WebRTC peers which are connected in a WebRTC one to many communication.
-The KMS
+The KMS used for this features (referred as fake KMS) is controlled with the parameters summarized in the following table:

 Parameter Description Default value

 fake.kms.scope This property is similar to local

--Dtest.kms.scope, except
+test.kms.scope, except that it

-that it affects the KMS used by fake
+affects the KMS used by fake client

-client sessions.
+sessions.

 fake.kms.ws.uri URL of a KMS service used ws://localhost:8888/

 by WebRTC clients.
 This prop- kurento

-erty is used when service is ex-
+erty is used when service is

-ternally managed (-Dfake.kms.
+externally managed (-Dfake.

-autostart=false) and ignored
+kms.autostart=false) and

-otherwise.
-If not specified, kms.
+ignored otherwise.
+If not specified,

-ws.uri is first looked at before us-
+kms.ws.uri is first looked at before

-ing the default value.
+using the default value.

 fake.kms.autostart Specifies if tests must start KMS or false

 an external KMS service must be

 used for fake clients (sessions that

 use KMS media pipelines instead of

 the WebRTC stack provided by a

 web browser):

 • false: Test must use an

 external KMS service whose

 URL is provided by the prop-

-erty fake.kms.ws.uri
+erty fake.kms.ws.uri (with

-(with kms.ws.uri as fall-
+kms.ws.uri as fallback).
+Test

-back).
-Test will fail if neither
+will fail if neither properties

-properties are provided.
+are provided.

-• test: KMS instance is
+• test : KMS instance is started

-started for before each test ex-
+for before each test execution.

-ecution.
-KMS is destroyed af-

-ter test execution.

-• testsuite: KMS service

-is started at the beginning of

-test suite execution.
-KMS ser-

-vice is stopped after test suite
+KMS is destroyed after test

 execution.

+• testsuite: KMS service is

+started at the beginning of test

+suite execution.
+KMS service

+is stopped after test suite exe-

+cution.

-Following properties are honored
+Following properties are hon-

-when KMS is managed by test:
+ored when KMS is man-

-fake.kms.scope, test.kms.
+aged by test: fake.kms.scope,

-docker.image.name, test.

-kms.debug
+test.kms.docker.image.name,

+test.kms.debug